An Idea is Born

 Mote Marine Laboratory

 Amani recently graduated from Rutgers University with a B.S. in Marine Science.
 During her undergraduate studies, she was a student researcher in the Fluid Locomotion Lab at the New Jersey Institute of Technology and Elisabeth Sikes' Paleoceanography Lab at Rutgers.
 Both labs allowed her to experience different areas of marine science.
 In the Paleoceanography Lab, Amani identified different species of foraminifera from sediment cores.
 In the Fluid Locomotion Lab, Amani created 3-D models in Mimics Innovation Suite from CT scans for morphological studies of remoras.
 She is now a fellow at Field School in Miami where she participates in shark research and assists with teaching courses.
-Amani's research interests are elasmobranch functional morphology, physiology and conservation.
+Amani is a prospective graduate student and hopes to pursue a PhD.
 She loves meeting new people and is very excited to share her experiences and help others succeed in any way she can.